kubernetes/kubernetes/docs/design/simplified_federation_deployment.md

 * The mounted kubeconfig file is passed as an argument to the federation controller manager's `--kubeconfig` flag.

+##### Additional enhancements

+Users can pass `--register` as an additional flag to `kubeadm init federation` to also register the cluster with federation.
+See the [Cluster Registration/Deregistration](#cluster- registrationderegistration) section below for details on how this is done.

 ##### Caveats

 * In the first phase of this implementation, we only create a single instance of `etcd`.
 This neither makes `etcd` nor the federation control plane HA.
-HA federation control plane is on the roadmap and will arrive in one of the future releases.
+HA federation control plane is on the road map and will arrive in one of the future releases.
 * Federation control plane components aren't started until additional nodes join the bootstrap cluster.
 In other words, these components